 Let’s learn more about ’em!

-How do you participate in (and rock) someone else’s Twitter chat?
+But how to join Twitter groups (and rock) someone else’s Twitter chat?

 First things first – get out there and find some chats!